mattslight/abookforlife/abookforlife.md

 Intuitively many of us feel that suffering and pain go hand in hand.
 For if you feel nothing, then do you feel your suffering?
 Counter-intuitively it is possible to suffer without knowing or being in pain.
 We may be oblivious to the suffering we are going through, or maybe numb.
 Many of us have suffered without knowing at the time and only looking back have then experienced the echos of pain.

 Suffering we feel is part of the human condition, it is part of the advanced nature of our minds.
 Certainly we know it is possible to suffer memories of the past and projections of the future.
 Without these powerful tools suffering the past and the future would not be possible.
 Without good memories we would not be able to re-live past traumas, experience regret, or suffer things that have already happened.
-Without the capcity to ask "what if" or "if only" we could not become anxious about the future.
+Without the capacity to ask "what if" or "if only" we could not become anxious about the future.

 So then part of the secret to reducing the suffering we feel, if we can at all, is living in the present moment (see section *Living in the Present*).
 For us this is easier said than done – the central idea to living in the now being to focus on what is around us and for being grateful for the things closest to us.